 When hitting the slopes its really important to be aware of the affects of the sun - UV rays can be more damaging in alpine regions because you absorb both the direct UV rays from the sun and the diffuse UV rays reflected off of the snow.
 For every 1,000 feet above sea level, the amount of UV rays that reach the earth's surface increases by up to 5 per cent - a mountain at 10,000 feet receives 50 per cent more UV exposure than the same area at sea level.

-Our UV forecast is active all year round for 417 world cities, mainly across Europe.
+Our UV index forecast is active all year round for 417 world cities, mainly across Europe.
 The forecast identifies the strength of the UV radiation from the sun, allowing you to take the necessary precautions to help reduce the impact of UV on your health, whilst still enjoying the sun.

 Snow reflects around 85% of the sun's UV rays so you may burn in unusual places.
 Look out for the underside of your chin and your ears in particular.
 Up to 80% of the sun's UV rays penetrate light clouds, and what gets through can reflect back and forth between the clouds and the snow.
 So even if it's cloudy it's important to protect yourself.
 The British Association of Dermatologists advises using a sunscreen with a sun protection factor (SPF) of at least 30 and reapplying it regularly to all areas of exposed skin.